 Section 3.04 Location

 Employers must provide a physical, verifiable address that is not a private home or residence.
 Employers who run their businesses out of a private residence, use a P.O.
 Box, UPS store or non-verifiable physical address will be denied.
-We do not approve virtual or remote positions.

 Section 3.05 Start-ups or small companies